manhowong/manhowong.github.io/research.md

 order: 1
 ---

 I am interested in the development of two cognitive functions: motivation and language.
-In the future, I hope to explore language acquisition more, an area which synthesizes my interests in language, motivation and development.
-Growing up poor, I also hope my research will help to promote social equity one day...
+In the future, I hope to explore more into language acquisition, an area combining my interests in language, motivation and development.
+One of my life goals is to promote social equity through science and education.

 Current research:
 - [Lexical-semantic network growth in children from different socio-economic backgrounds](#lexical-semantic-network-growth-in-children-from-different-socio-economic-backgrounds)